AbbVie (NYSE:ABBV) Releases FY 2022 Earnings Guidance

-AbbVie (NYSE:ABBV – Get Rating) last announced its quarterly earnings results on Friday, July 29th.
+AbbVie (NYSE:ABBV – Get Rating) last posted its quarterly earnings data on Friday, July 29th.
 The company reported $3.51 earnings per share for the quarter, beating the consensus estimate of $3.42 by $0.09.
-AbbVie had a return on equity of 158.41% and a net margin of 22.03%.
-The company had revenue of $14.58 billion during the quarter, compared to analysts’ expectations of $14.64 billion.
-During the same period last year, the business earned $3.11 earnings per share.
-AbbVie’s quarterly revenue was up 4.5% on a year-over-year basis.
-On average, sell-side analysts predict that AbbVie will post 13.86 EPS for the current year.
+AbbVie had a net margin of 22.03% and a return on equity of 158.41%.
+The company had revenue of $14.58 billion during the quarter, compared to analyst estimates of $14.64 billion.
+During the same quarter last year, the firm posted $3.11 EPS.
+The business’s revenue for the quarter was up 4.5% on a year-over-year basis.
+Equities analysts anticipate that AbbVie will post 13.91 EPS for the current year.

-A number of analysts have recently issued reports on ABBV shares.
-Atlantic Securities lowered their price target on AbbVie from $178.00 to $162.00 and set a neutral rating on the stock in a research note on Monday, August 1st.
-Piper Sandler lowered their price objective on AbbVie from $160.00 to $155.00 in a research note on Friday, July 29th.
-Argus lowered their price objective on AbbVie from $165.00 to $155.00 and set a buy rating on the stock in a research note on Wednesday, August 24th.
-Morgan Stanley lowered their price objective on AbbVie from $191.00 to $188.00 and set an overweight rating on the stock in a research note on Monday, August 1st.
-Finally, UBS Group lowered their price objective on AbbVie from $154.00 to $146.00 and set a neutral rating on the stock in a research note on Monday, August 1st.
-One equities research analyst has rated the stock with a sell rating, six have issued a hold rating, nine have assigned a buy rating and one has given a strong buy rating to the stock.
-According to data from MarketBeat.com, the stock presently has an average rating of Moderate Buy and an average price target of $159.06.
+Several brokerages have recently issued reports on ABBV.
+Piper Sandler lowered their price objective on shares of AbbVie from $160.00 to $155.00 in a research note on Friday, July 29th.
+UBS Group lowered their price objective on shares of AbbVie from $154.00 to $146.00 and set a neutral rating on the stock in a research note on Monday, August 1st.
+Morgan Stanley lowered their price objective on shares of AbbVie from $188.00 to $185.00 and set an overweight rating on the stock in a research note on Tuesday.
+Barclays lowered their price objective on shares of AbbVie to $160.00 in a research note on Tuesday, August 9th.
+Finally, StockNews.com initiated coverage on shares of AbbVie in a research note on Wednesday.
+They issued a strong-buy rating on the stock.
+One research analyst has rated the stock with a sell rating, six have given a hold rating, nine have given a buy rating and one has issued a strong buy rating to the company.
+Based on data from MarketBeat, the stock presently has an average rating of Moderate Buy and an average price target of $158.88.

-Institutional investors have recently added to or reduced their stakes in the company.
-Retirement Income Solutions Inc acquired a new stake in AbbVie during the first quarter worth approximately $204,000.
-Maple Capital Management Inc. acquired a new position in shares of AbbVie in the 1st quarter valued at $221,000.
-BCK Partners Inc. acquired a new position in AbbVie in the 1st quarter valued at $298,000.
-Worth Asset Management LLC acquired a new position in AbbVie in the 1st quarter valued at $407,000.
-Finally, qPULA Trading Management LP acquired a new position in AbbVie in the 1st quarter valued at $457,000.
-Hedge funds and other institutional investors own 68.25% of the company’s stock.
+Several large investors have recently bought and sold shares of ABBV.
+Retirement Income Solutions Inc bought a new stake in AbbVie in the first quarter worth approximately $204,000.
+Maple Capital Management Inc. bought a new stake in shares of AbbVie in the first quarter valued at $221,000.
+BCK Partners Inc. bought a new stake in shares of AbbVie in the first quarter valued at $298,000.
+Worth Asset Management LLC bought a new stake in shares of AbbVie in the first quarter valued at $407,000.
+Finally, qPULA Trading Management LP bought a new stake in shares of AbbVie during the 1st quarter valued at $457,000.
+68.25% of the stock is currently owned by institutional investors.

 AbbVie Inc discovers, develops, manufactures, and sells pharmaceuticals in the worldwide.
 The company offers HUMIRA, a therapy administered as an injection for autoimmune and intestinal Behçet's diseases; SKYRIZI to treat moderate to severe plaque psoriasis in adults; RINVOQ, a JAK inhibitor for the treatment of moderate to severe active rheumatoid arthritis in adult patients; IMBRUVICA to treat adult patients with chronic lymphocytic leukemia (CLL), small lymphocytic lymphoma (SLL), and VENCLEXTA, a BCL-2 inhibitor used to treat adults with CLL or SLL; and MAVYRET to treat patients with chronic HCV genotype 1-6 infection.